christianhelle/apiclientcodegen/README.md

 ## Cross Platform Command Line Tool
-All custom tools mentioned above are also implemented in a cross platform command line
+All custom tools mentioned above are also implemented in a cross platform command line application

 #### Requirements
 - .NET Core 2.1 runtime